tusharjain1082/FilediskProxy.Net/README.md

 Please note that the work is in progress.
 Nessessary code has been completed.
 There might be bugs, so you may inform them to me or fix them yourself.

+there are 3 modes available in both the driver and the proxy application server. both software make use of them to run file based virtual disk drive. offcourse bugs may exist but fixable.

+1. shared memory
+2. pipe
+3. winsock2

+please open the "filedisk-proxy-test" folder where you can find the binary executable files and test and use them.

 1. turn on the windows test signed drivers mode. then reboot is required.
 2. run the script install.cmd
 3. run the script start.cmd